-- BUS 510.
-Communications in the Business Organization (3) This course will develop and enhance written and oral communication skills, with particular attention to the skills required for successful communication in the business firm.
 BUS 521.
 Human Resource Administration (3) This course is designed to acquaint the graduate business student with the many facets of work force management, emphasizing the recruiting, selection, development, rewarding and motivating of an organization's human resources.
-Prerequisite: management foundation. - BUS 522.
+Prerequisite: management foundation.

+- BUS 522.
 Labor Relations (3) A survey of the historical underpinnings of union-management relations, coupled with an intensive review of labor law, leads to analysis of contemporary labor relations issues.
 Special attention is devoted to the collective bargaining process, alternative dispute resolution, and contract negotiation and implementation.
 Prerequisite: management foundation. - BUS 525.
 Leadership (3) A study of the nature of leadership in organizational and social settings through case and literature analysis.
 Leader effectiveness is examined in terms of personal traits and organizational influence, including sources of leader power, decision making, servant leadership, and transformational change. - BUS 531.
 Legal Environment of Business (3) This course places emphasis on an understanding of the courts and government as they relate to business.
-Topics include litigation and arbitration, administrative law, product liabilities, business organizations, employer-employee relationship, discrimination, union activity, and consumer and social protection laws. - BUS 580.
-Production and Operations Management (3) This course is designed to provide a background in production and operations management in manufacturing and service operations by teaching students the effective tools of decision-making.
-Prerequisite: BUS 540.
+Topics include litigation and arbitration, administrative law, product liabilities, business organizations, employer-employee relationship, discrimination, union activity, and consumer and social protection laws. - BUS 591.

-BUS 591.
 International Business (3) An examination of the internal and external environment facing firms involved in the international marketplace.
 The course examines economic, political, management, marketing, and financial implications of doing business in an international setting.
-No prerequisites, although economics, management, and marketing foundations are highly recommended.
+No prerequisites, although economics, management, and marketing foundations are highly recommended. - BUS 592.

-BUS 592.
 Conflict Management (3) This course explores various methods of conflict resolution at different organizational levels.
 It also deals with causes of conflict and the process of conflict management.
-The case-study method of teaching is employed.
+The case-study method of teaching is employed. - BUS 593.
+Health Care Management (3) A survey of health care management covering the functional areas of business.
+Prerequisites: Economics, Finance, Management and Marketing foundations.